This homemade Panang curry paste recipe makes the best Panang curry with fresh ingredients, so much better than anything from the grocery store.

 Recipe Tips & Notes

-- Other Ingredients.
-Curry paste recipes can and do vary from cook to cook.
+- Add more ingredients.
 Other ingredients you might include are cilantro roots, coriander root, peanut butter (in place of roasted peanuts), lime zest, mung beans, and others.

-- Rehydrating the Dried Peppers.
+- Rehydrate the chilies.
 You can easily rehydrate your dried chilies by adding them to a bowl with very hot water.
 Bring some water to a light boil, then pour over the peppers.
 You don't have to boil the water completely, but hotter water works best.
 Let them soak in the water for 20-30 minutes until they are soft.

-- Toasting the Seeds.
+- Toast the seeds.
 The recipe calls for the cumin seeds, coriander seeds, and peppercorns to be slightly toasted.
 Simply heat a pan to medium heat and add the seeds and peppercorns.
 No oil is needed.
 Dry toast them for 1-2 minutes, stirring, until they become fragrant, then continue with the recipe.
 This is not essential, though toasting the seeds brings out more developed flavor.

 Try Some of My Other Popular Recipes